 Parkers (8) – volunteers will work in pairs to direct vehicles to the proper parking locations.
 Once inside, additional volunteers will monitor parking to ensure for maximum efficiency.
 Must be comfortable giving directions and being firm with people who are not following directions.

-After Party Tickets/ ID Checkers (3) – adult volunteers needed to check IDs and verify cyclists are 21+ before giving them their ticket for free beer.
+After Party Ticket Sales/ ID Checkers (3) – adult volunteers needed to check IDs and verify cyclists are 21+ before giving them their tickets for free beer.
 Of age cyclists will receive a wristband.
 Cyclists may not get tickets for other riders.
 Will also collect money for any additional After Party tickets sold.

 Course Marshals (2) – stationed at various spots along the route to alert cyclists of any hazardous sections, make cars aware of cyclists on the road, and ensure everyone completes the route safely.
 Will stay in close contact with sweep riders throughout.

-Registration Table (5) – greet and sign-in cyclists who have pre-registered or are signing up the day of the event.
-Responsible for accurately tracking attendees, including amount of money turned in, distributing/recording bib numbers, collecting waivers, and providing cue sheets/route updates.
+Registration Table (6) – greet and sign-in cyclists who have pre-registered or are signing up the day of the event.
+Responsible for accurately tracking attendees, distributing/recording bib numbers, collecting waivers, and providing cue sheets/route updates.

-End-of-Ride Check-In (5) – greet cyclists upon return, making sure to mark them as having completed the route.
-At this time you will provide them with the size t-shirt as indicated on the spreadsheet and direct them to the table for food & drink tickets to the after-party.
+End-of-Ride Check-In (3) – greet cyclists upon return, making sure to mark them as having completed the route.
+At this time, you will provide them with the size t-shirt as indicated on the spreadsheet and direct them to the table for food & drink tickets to the after-party.
 Cyclists may not change their shirt size.

 Break Down Event – Pack up and unload event equipment at warehouse following event.
-Take down arrows along routes (anyone who helps with this will receive a 2021 WB4F cycling jersey!)
+Take down arrows along the routes.

-For more info, or to sign up for a shift, please contact our Volunteer Coordinator Amanda Reynolds or call (413) 247-9738.
+For more info, or to sign up for a shift, please contact our Volunteer Coordinator, Natasha DeHoyos, at firstname.lastname@example.org.